 Some of you may be grandparents and know the joy of watching your grandkids grow and explore the world.
 You may even feel that part of what adds to your package of "grandparentness" is the accumulation of a sack load of experiences across a lifetime that lend you a certain air of knowledge, dare I say, wisdom even.

-This last August my husband Pete, our 10 year-old grandson Pelle and I engaged in a 3-week volunteering stint at Yourka, a beautiful property 130km southwest of Cairns, owned by Bush Heritage Australia.
+This last August my husband Pete, our 10 year-old grandson Pelle and I engaged in a 3-week volunteering stint at Yourka, a beautiful property 130km southwest of Cairns.
 Yourka's abundance of resilient and adaptive native plants and animals affords it worthwhile conservation status going forward into the uncertain impacts of climate change.
 Our job was to go out there and work with the property managers to help take care of it in our own small way.

 Through the weeks on site as we tackled different chores across the reaches of the property, I couldn't help but notice that Pelle was lightning quick to engage with the landscape.
 In fact, rarely a minute went by without a stone being overturned, a leaf being examined, an insect being observed.